chryswoods/siremol.org/chryswoods.com/beginning_c++/operators.md

 }
 ```

-Finally, here is the `main.cpp` that uses these classes;
+Finally, copy into `main.cpp` some code that uses these classes;

 ```c++
 #include <iostream>